NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 - Check here on how COVID-19 is affecting IRCC and its operations

-While the eligibility and application submission requirements remain unchanged for post-graduation work permits, it is important to keep in mind how COVID-19 may impact the processing of your post-graduation work permit in Canada:
+It is important to keep in mind how COVID-19 may impact the eligibility and processing of your post-graduation work permit:

-Due to service disruptions caused by COVID-19, IRCC’s current processing times are no longer accurate and it is expected that processing times will be further delayed.
+Due to service disruptions caused by COVID-19, IRCC’s current processing times are no longer accurate and IRCC is unable to process applications normally.

-However, you may continue to remain in Canada with an expired study permit while waiting for your post-graduation work permit to be processed, as long as you submit your post-graduation work permit before your study permit expires.
+However, you may remain in Canada with an expired study permit while waiting for your post-graduation work permit to be processed, as long as you submit your post-graduation work permit before your study permit expires or becomes invalid.

 Travel restrictions and exemptions